Table of Contents

 The Freelancer Visa is designed for self-employed individuals working independently in fields such as media, technology, education, and design within Dubai Free Zones.

-Dubai Free Zone Visa is a type of visa that allows individuals to work, live, and conduct business in UAE and outside the Country as well.
+Dubai Free Zone Visa is a type of visa that allows individuals to work, live, and conduct business in the UAE and outside the Country as well.
 Some specific rules and regulations must be followed to obtain a Dubai Free Zone Visa.
 Below are some of the updated visa rules:

-To get a Free Zone Visa in Dubai in 2025, you must follow a structured process through a licensed UAE Free Zone authority.
+To get a Free Zone Visa in Dubai in 2026, you must follow a structured process through a licensed UAE Free Zone authority.
 This visa allows foreign investors, entrepreneurs, and employees to live and work legally in the UAE.
-Here's how to obtain a Dubai Free Zone Visa step-by-step:
+Here’s how to obtain a Dubai Free Zone Visa step-by-step:

 Select a Free Zone based on your business activity and location preference.
 Popular options include: